 Check out information and ask around about intermittent fasting, the idea where you allow yourself a period/window of time to eat and the rest of the time just water.

 Fasting has changed my perspective on meal consumption.
 It has helped me build my meals with enough calories to fuel my active lifestyle, balanced my blood sugar and improved my overall digestion.
-We primarily focus on eating whole foods, and it has happened both by choice and through trial and error, the less you eat, the more you treasure the times you do, and the more you realize how certain types of foods actually fuel the body for efficiency and performance... and how the other types of foodstuff is just there to fill some bored munching space in front of a TV.
+It became easier to identify a primary focus on eating whole foods, both by choice and through trial and error, the less you eat, the more you treasure the times you do, and the more you realize how certain types of foods actually fuel the body for efficiency and performance... and how the other types of foodstuff is just there to fill some bored munching space in front of a TV.

-From making our meals at home from scratch, to homemaking our favourite treats like chocolate and ice cream, to crafting our favourite health foods like yogurt and sourdough, to the sprouts growing on our counter and the seedlings we're about to plant in the ground, the best feeling is after a fast, how the first few bites break-down, how your brain is thanking everything about the moment and how your stomach actually get filled quicker than you intended..
+I cherish making my own food from scratch, homemaking our favourite treats like chocolate and ice cream, crafting our favourite health foods like yogurt and sourdough, sprouts growing on our counter and look forward to the seedlings we're about to plant in the ground.